keylime/enhancements/7_multi-tenancy.md

 -->

-Keylime is at present monolithic in that there is no concept of multi tenancy in the form of groups or users and permission based access control of agents.
+Keylime is at present monolithic in that there is no concept of multi tenancy in the form of groups, users and permission based access control of Keylime agents.

 This enhancement sets the foundation for developing Keylime into a multi tenant capable system.